 Moreover, it’ll be more important than ever to ensure everyone on site is accounted for and has gone through the correct check-in procedures.

-Wearing a form of photographic identification is the perfect way of doing this, while the reverse of the cards are an excellent way to display post COVID-19 procedures, policies and reminders.
+Wearing a form of photographic identification is the perfect way of doing this, while the reverse of the cards is an excellent place to display post COVID-19 procedures, policies and reminders.
+ID card printers are great investments for creating these ID cards and securing your organisation.

 3. Don’t assume social distancing will be easily managed